Ashley Hamilton: Career

 It was announced on August 17, 2009, he would be competing in season 9 of Dancing with the Stars.
-He was eliminated first from DWTS on September 23, 2009.
+He was eliminated first on September 23, 2009.
 Following Dancing with the Stars, Hamilton joined the entertainment news program Extra as a field correspondent.

-Since 2007, Hamilton has been performing stand-up comedy at the Hollywood Improv, The Comedy Store, & Room 5 in Los Angeles.
+Since 2007, Hamilton has been performing stand-up comedy at the Hollywood Improv, The Comedy Store, and Room 5 in Los Angeles.
 In 2013, he appeared as the character Jack Taggert in the Marvel superhero film Iron Man 3.
-Hamilton also recorded the cover of Sly Fox's Let's Go All the Way along with supergroup The Wondergirls and Robbie Williams for Iron Man 3.
+Hamilton also recorded the cover of Sly Fox's "Let's Go All the Way" along with supergroup The Wondergirls and Robbie Williams for Iron Man 3.

 In 2019, Hamilton directed and starred in the erotic horror film Gothic Harvest.